[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 Source: Explore multi-agent orchestration patterns | Microsoft Learn

-Therefore, you cannot design with the assumption that files attached to the parent are automatically passed as-is to the analysis sub (passing additional data is not verified in this article).
+Therefore, you cannot design with the assumption that a file attached to the parent is automatically passed as-is to the analysis sub (passing additional data is not verified in this article).

-For the analysis sub to aggregate, the sub itself needs to hold the data.
+For the analysis sub to aggregate, the sub itself needs to have the data.

-As confirmed in this article, if you have the sub hold data via file knowledge (Route B) or SharePoint (Route C), the sub can aggregate its own data when delegated from the parent.
+As verified in this article, if you give the sub data via file knowledge (Route B) or SharePoint (Route C), the sub can aggregate its own data when delegated from the parent—that is the design pattern.

 8. Using the 3 Routes Appropriately

-After verifying on an actual environment, the ways to pass data can be organized as follows.
+After verifying on an actual environment, the ways to pass data can be summarized as follows.

-• For one-off analysis, use Route A (chat attachment).
-Since data is passed with each conversation, no permanent configuration is needed.
+• For one-time analysis, use Route A (chat attachment).
+Since data is passed each conversation, no permanent configuration is needed.

 • If you want to aggregate the same data every time without attachments, use Route B (file knowledge).
-This is the easiest approach, and for small data, code interpreter was able to aggregate without attachments.
-However, it is not an officially guaranteed route, and there is a risk of missing data with larger datasets.
+This is the easiest approach, and for small data, the code interpreter was able to aggregate without attachments.
+However, this is not an officially guaranteed route, and there is a risk of data being missed with large datasets.

-• If you need large data, synchronization with the latest version, or access control, use Route C (SharePoint + Work IQ).
-This is the method officially presented as the proper approach and is suited for production use.
-Publishing is required for deployment to production channels, but operation could be verified in the test panel without publishing.
+• If you need large data, synchronization with the latest data, or access control, use Route C (SharePoint + Work IQ).
+This is the method officially presented as the proper approach, and it is suited for production use.
+Publishing is required for delivery to production channels, but operation could be verified in the test panel without publishing.

-The practical solution for giving data to an analysis sub-agent comes down to choosing between B and C based on data size and reliability.
+The practical solution for having a sub-agent hold data comes down to choosing between B and C based on data size and reliability.

 Summary